Saar Offensive

-The Saar Offensive was the French invasion of Saarland, Germany, in the first stages of World War II, from 7 to 16 September 1939.
-The original plans called for 40 divisions, and one armored division, three mechanised divisions, 78 artillery regiments and 40 tank battalions to assist Poland, which was then under invasion, by attacking Germany's neglected western front.
+The Saar Offensive was the French invasion of Saarland, Germany, in the first stages of World War II, from September 7 to October 16, 1939, in response to the German invasion of Poland on 1 September 1939.
+The original plans called for 40 divisions, one armored division, three mechanised divisions, 78 artillery regiments and 40 tank battalions to assist Poland, which was then under invasion, by attacking Germany's neglected western front.
 Despite 30 divisions advancing to the border (and in some cases across it), the attack did not have the expected result.
 When the swift victory in Poland allowed Germany to reinforce its lines with homecoming troops, the offensive was halted.
 French forces then withdrew amid a German counter-offensive on 17 October.

 Background

-In 1921, the French Army and the Polish Army made a defensive alliance against Germany in their military convention.
+In 1921, France and Poland made a defensive alliance against Germany through the military convention.
+France, along with the United Kingdom, declared war on Germany on September 3rd, 1939, two days after the German invasion of Poland.

 Objective of the offensive

 According to the convention, the French Army was to start preparations for the major offensive three days after mobilisation started.
 The French forces were to effectively gain control over the area between the French border and the Siegfried Line and were to probe the German defences.
 The sector was defended by the German 1st Army.
 On the 15th day of the mobilisation (that is on 16 September), the French Army was to start a full-scale assault on Germany.
 The pre-emptive mobilisation was started in France on 26 August and on 1 September, full mobilisation was declared.

-French mobilisation suffered from an inherently out of date system, which greatly affected their ability to swiftly deploy their forces on the field.
+French mobilisation suffered from an inherently out-of-date system, which greatly affected their ability to swiftly deploy their forces on the field.
 The French command still believed in the tactics of World War I, which relied heavily on stationary artillery, even though this took time to transport and deploy.
 Many pieces also had to be retrieved from storage before any advance could be made.